mnm38899/Javascript-Debugger/README.md

 This tool allows you to keep track of your javascript variable values in realtime.

+How does it work?
+This program setups a local websocket-server on your computer.
+The javascript file that you add into your HTML-code sends the variables to the server.

 Usage:

 Add this to your HTMLhead.